NBISweden/module-openrefine-dm-practices/_episodes/07-subsetting-the-data.md

 <BR>
 ## Creating new columns

 Sometimes a new variable needs to be added to a dataset, a new set of data input, or a transfer of information from another data source.
-So far we have only covered editing already existant columns and cells, but how do we create space for new data in an already open project?
+So far we have only covered editing already existing columns and cells, but how do we create space for new data in an already open project?

-For example, in our opened dataset we are missing a column for naming the institute responsible for collecting the listed samples.
+For example, in our dataset we are missing a column for naming the institute responsible for collecting the listed samples.
 To create such a column, we select a column to the left of where we want to create a new, and in that column select `Edit column` > `Add column based on this column...`.
 In the new window, in `New column name`, type `collector name`, and enter `null` as `value`.
 Clicking `OK` now creates a new column to the right of the one we just used, without cell values.
 Repeating what we did earlier in the lesson, `edit` the contents to the input `Valeria Ghiselli` and select `Apply to All Identical Cells`.
 <BR>

 > ## Exercise 6.1